-4. Should I change the CALIB_DATA_DIR configuration?
+3. Should I change the CALIB_DATA_DIR configuration?

 This directory is setup automatically to point to the calibration database provided with the pipeline and in principle shouldn't be changed.
-However, if the static calibration data are present in the RAWDATA_DIR (e.g. calibrations are downloaded from the archive, or copied from ESO-DVD distribution)5, then you have to set the value of the global variable RAWDATA_DIR to this directory (otherwise an obsolete static calibration file may be selected instead of the most appropriate one).
+However, if all the static calibration data are present in the RAW-DATA_DIR (e.g. calibrations are downloaded from the archive), or if the user edited the calibrations to fulfill some data reduction needs, then you have to set CALIB_DATA_DIR to an empty value.
+In this way, only the calibrations present in RAWDATA_DIR will be associated.